 An investigatory interview occurs if:

 You must ask for union representation either at the beginning or during the interview.
 Management does not have to remind you of this right.
-If your request is refused and management continues asking questions, you may refuse to answer, but you cannot refuse to be present.
-If your request is denied you should do your best to take notes on what takes place at the interview.
+If your request is refused and management continues asking questions, you may refuse to answer, but you cannot refuse to be present however.
+If your request is denied, you should do your best to take notes on what takes place at the interview.
 Your employer may be guilty of an unfair labor practice and charges may be filed.